rShetty/objectify_config/README.md

 ObjectifyConfig wraps your configuration file keys into a Object.
 The keys in the configuration files become callable methods.

+### Note: Crazy metaprogramming alert, Read the code at your own risk

 ## Installation

 Add this line to your application's Gemfile: